Air Duct Cleaning Cost | Don't Get Scammed

 - Prevalence of allergies and asthma among the occupants

 - If the HVAC system has been damaged by a fire or flood

 - Rodent and animal infestation

 AIR DUCT CLEANING COST - NADCA

-If you’re ready to schedule your air duct cleaning, find a company who closely follows the strict parameters set forth by the National Air Duct Cleaners Association (NADCA).
+If you’re ready to schedule your air duct cleaning, find a company that closely follows the strict parameters set forth by the National Air Duct Cleaners Association (NADCA).
 NADCA is an organization that provides guidelines and processes for cleaning air ducts.
-Use a company who is trained in the NADCA way, and save yourself the headache of a poor cleaning job.
+Use a company that is trained in the NADCA way, and save yourself the headache of a poor cleaning job.

 More info?
 For more information about air duct cleaning scams, check out our other post: AVOID AIR DUCT CLEANING SCAMS ADVICE FROM THE BBB